Dan Pfeiffer: Obama administration

 After the 2008 United States presidential election, Pfeiffer ran the communications office for the Obama–Biden Transition team and was then appointed deputy White House communications director after the first inauguration of Barack Obama.
 Less than a year later, after the departure of Anita Dunn, Pfeiffer was named White House communications director.
 He remained in the role for the entire first term of the Obama presidency.
 At the start of President Obama's second term, Pfeiffer was promoted to senior advisor for strategy and communications, taking over most of the portfolio previously managed in the White House Office by David Axelrod and David Plouffe.
 He left the White House on March 6, 2015.

 Writing

 Pfeiffer is the author of a No. 1 New York Times Best Seller, Yes We (Still) Can: Politics in the Age of Obama, Twitter, and Trump (2018).
 In his first book, Pfeiffer tells the story of "how Barack Obama navigated the insane political forces that created [President] Trump, explaining why everyone got 2016 wrong, and offering a path for where Democrats go from here."

 In February 2020, Pfeiffer published his second book, Un-Trumping America: A Plan to Make America a Democracy Again.
 In it, Pfeiffer outlines how Donald Trump became president because of the current state of American politics, not in spite of it.
-He also offers a plan for Democrats to win the 2020 United States presidential election and how to prevent the likes of Trump from ever happening again by fixing American democracy.
+He also offered a plan for Democrats to win the 2020 United States presidential election and how to prevent the likes of Trump from ever happening again by fixing American democracy.